Base (chemistry): Weak bases

-The equilibrium constant for this reaction at 25 °C is 1.8 x 10^{−5}, such that the extent of reaction or degree of ionization is quite small.
+The equilibrium constant for this reaction at 25 °C is 1.8 × 10^{−5}, such that the extent of reaction or degree of ionization is quite small.

 Lewis bases

 A Lewis base or electron-pair donor is a molecule with one or more high-energy lone pairs of electrons which can be shared with a low-energy vacant orbital in an acceptor molecule to form an adduct.
 In addition to H^{+}, possible electron-pair acceptors (Lewis acids) include neutral molecules such as BF_{3} and high oxidation state metal ions such as Ag^{2+}, Fe^{3+} and Mn^{7+}.
 Adducts involving metal ions are usually described as coordination complexes.

 According to the original formulation of Lewis, when a neutral base forms a bond with a neutral acid, a condition of electric stress occurs.
 The acid and the base share the electron pair that formerly belonged to the base.
 As a result, a high dipole moment is created, which can only be decreased to zero by rearranging the molecules.